As Daytona 500 looms, drivers race to adapt to NASCAR’s ‘Next Gen’ racecar

 To attract a new generation of owners, NASCAR concluded, the sport needed to reduce the cost of launching start-up Cup operations.

-Two: NASCAR needed to attract new car manufactures to challenge Ford, Chevrolet and Toyota and provide a hedge in case one of them pulled out of Cup racing, as Dodge did in 2012.
+Two: NASCAR needed to attract new car manufacturers to challenge Ford, Chevrolet and Toyota and provide a hedge in case one of them pulled out of Cup racing, as Dodge did in 2012.

 Mustang is Ford’s last remaining production car, and its future points toward an all-electric version.
 Chevrolet is expected to phase out the Camaro after 2024 and replace it with an EV version.